Main

 In the face of change, car manufacturers have taken the strategic decision to focus resources on developing the autonomous driving and anti-collision technologies likely to decide who survives into the next generation.
 As part of that, they are happy to hand off the responsibility for R&D in more traditional areas, such as the development of sophisticated components, to third parties.

 Spain-based Gestamp, a specialist in designing, engineering and manufacturing highly engineered car components, is well positioned to benefit from this outsourcing trend.
 The company has two great strengths.
-First, with more than 100 manufacturing facilities in 22 countries, Gestamp has a truly global presence which enables it to provide the same standardized parts to customers wherever they operate.
-Second, it is a technological leader, particularly in hot stamping (the technology of stamping metal into shapes at temperatures of around 900°C to create lighter and stronger, and thus safer, parts that offer the twin benefits of fuel economy and passenger safety.
-The company also maintains its lead through a network of more than 1,500 researchers in 13 R&D centers worldwide.
+First, with more than 100 manufacturing facilities in 24 countries, Gestamp has a truly global presence which enables it to provide the same standardized parts to customers wherever they operate.
+Second, it is a technological leader, particularly in hot stamping (the technology of stamping metal into shapes at temperatures of around 900°C to create lighter and stronger, and thus safer, parts that offer the twin benefits of fuel economy and passenger safety).
+The company also maintains its lead through a network of more than 1,700 researchers in 13 R&D centers worldwide.

 Deploying Mitsui’s strengths

-In January 2013, Mitsui acquired a 30% stake in the North and South American operations of Gestamp and immediately started exploring ways it could raise the value of the business.
 As a Japanese company, the most significant contribution Mitsui can make is to support Gestamp’s efforts at expanding its business with Japanese auto manufacturers.
-Mitsui has contacts in the Japanese auto industry and is familiar with the Japanese way of doing business.
-Indeed, soon after the deal went through, Mitsui staff on secondment to Gestamp began winning large supply contracts with Japanese car manufacturers in North and South America.
+Mitsui has good contacts in the Japanese auto industry and is at home with the Japanese way of doing business.
+Mitsui staff on secondment to Gestamp rapidly began winning large supply contracts with Japanese car manufacturers globally.

 Moving up a gear